electricimp/LIS3MDL/README.md

 Creates and initializes an object representing the LIS3MDL magnetometer.
 Note that this device must be enabled with a call to [`enable(state)`](#enablestate) before its sensors can be read from.

-The LIS3MDL will be started in continuous-conversion mode.

 | Parameter | Type         | Default    | Description |
 |-----------|--------------|------------|-------------|
 | i2c       | hardware.i2c | (Required) | A pre-configured [I²C object](https://electricimp.com/docs/api/hardware/i2c/) |